fabric8-jenkins/godog-jenkins/README.md

     - Note the token for use below
 - __GitHub personal access token__ you will need a personal access token that has the `public_repo` scope so that we can tag releases

+## JX BDD tests

+The bdd tests will use your local jx setup in `~/.jx` and defaults to the current git provider in `~/.jx/gitAuth.yaml`

+To specify a specific git provider use:

+    export GIT_PROVIDER_URL="github.com"

+Passing in the Git provider URL of your choice

+### Interactive mode

+If you have not setup API tokens for your Jenkins or git provider use interactive mode to run a test:

+    export JX_INTERACTIVE="true"

+You can then enter the required API tokens and whatnot on the first run.
+Future tests will not need interactive mode

 ## Setup

 Set the following environment variables: